resthub/resthub.org/spring-stack.rst

 2. **locale**

    As an optional request parameter, the API takes the locale string indicating your internationalization preferences.
-You can then provide a valid i18n locale string to choose the disired message locale.
+You can then provide a valid i18n locale string to choose the desired message locale.

    e.g : http://localhost:8181/api/validation/org.resthub.validation.model.User?locale=en-us